nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.3.
 Issuer validation**

-To validate the identity of the issuer, the signature of the JWT must be signed with a key present in the issuers DID document under the `assertion` section.
+To validate the identity of the issuer, the value of the `kid` MUST be present in the issuer's DID document under the `assertionMethod` section.

 **5.2.1.4.
 JWT validity**